Wolverine971/9takes/src/blog/enneagram/enneagram-team-diversity.md

 To create a balanced and diverse team, it's important to include members from different Enneagram types and triads.
 This allows for a more comprehensive approach to problem-solving and decision-making.
 For instance, adding a Gut type to a team dominated by Heart types can bring a focus on pragmatism and instinct, while integrating a Head type can offer analytical insight and strategic thinking.

-## 4. Exploring Enneagram Type Combinations for Optimal Team Balance
+## 4. Enneagram Type Combinations and Optimal Team Balance

 **Innovative Thinkers**: A team comprising Type 5 (The Investigator), Type 7 (The Enthusiast), and Type 1 (The Perfectionist) can foster a dynamic environment where innovative ideas are generated, evaluated, and refined to ensure high-quality outcomes.